 I have written a bookmarklet that expands all comments and replies in Facebook posts.
-This applies only to the full version of the Facebook website (www.facebook.com) and not to versions of the mobile app.
+This applies only to the full version of the Facebook website (e.g., www.facebook.com in the U.S.) and not to other web versions or to versions of the mobile app.

 Bookmarklets are not the prettiest or best-understood things in the world, but I’m making it available in case people want to use it.

 To install or update the bookmarklet, click here to bring up a page with the bookmarklet in it, along with some simple instructions.

 This expands Facebook posts so that you can see/read all comments and replies from top to bottom without clicking.
 This is how I use it, and I use it on posts with usually many fewer than 100 comments and replies.

 Others use this to expand complete threads prior to archiving them.
 That wasn’t my original usage model and can hit Facebook limitations on how much it will retrieve (plus, it gets slower the longer it runs), but it’s still better than manually clicking.

 To isolate a single post to a browser tab, ctrl-click on the post’s time stamp, which is a permalink URL.
 Then, run the bookmarklet on the isolated post by clicking on the bookmark.
 Or, run the bookmarklet on multiple posts (e.g., search results in a private group) and it will expand all posts it finds.